survanetwork/BadWordBlocker/README.md

 [• License](#%EF%B8%8F-license)

 ## 📙 Description
-BadWorkBlocker is a chat filter suitable for every server to keep the chat clean from swear words and spam.
+BadWorkBlocker is a chat filter suitable for every server to keep the chat clean from swear words and spam (including ready-to-use lists).
 It can prevent swear words, sending the same message twice, sending too many messages and using caps lock.
+Additionally, it can filter messages that contain IP addresses, websites or e-mail addresses.
+Filtering is done at each aspect of the game, including the public server chat, private tell messages and text on signs.
-It's highly configurable for nearly every needs.
+The plugin is highly configurable for nearly every needs.

 ## 🎁 Features
 The main features of this plugin are: